 Basic idea of geometry (2D & 3D shapes), types of angles, construction and measurement of angles, types of angles, lines, triangles, types of triangles, quadrilaterals, types of quadrilaterals, congruence, property of congruencies of triangles (SAS, SSS, ASA, RHS),

 construction of triangles and quadrilaterals, patterns with geometrical shapes, representing 3D Shapes into 2D Shapes, Euler’s relation, Properties of triangles, parallelogram, trapezium, Rhombus, Rectangle, Square and Kite, Concept of Circles, Symmetry.

 Length, Weight, Capacity, Time and their Standard Units, Surface Area and volume of a cube and cuboids, perimeter, and area of a triangle, quadrilateral, parallelogram, rectangle, Rhombus, Square and Trapezium.
 Circumference of a circle, Area of Circle, Circular paths, other polygons and sector in a circle.

 6. Data Applications:

 Introduction to Data, Data Presentation, Preparation of Frequency distribution table, Bar Graph, Pictograph, Histogram, Mean, Median and Mode of ungrouped data, determination of Mean by deviation method, Cumulative Frequency Distribution Table, Frequency Polygon, Frequency Curve and Cumulative Frequency Curves.

-Introduction to Algebra, Simple equations, solving linear equation in one variable, exponents and powers, Algebric expressions, Addition, Subtraction, Multiplication, Division and Factorisation of algebric expressions, algebric identities.
+Introduction to Algebra, Simple equations, solving linear equations in one variable, exponents and powers, Algebraic expressions, Addition, Subtraction, Multiplication, Division, and Factorisation of algebraic expressions, algebraic identities.